callisto-lang/docs/language/functions.md

 Where NAME is the name of the function

 Note: `begin` is there in case I want to add parameters to definitions in the future

+If you want the function to be inlined, you can replace the `func` keyword with `inline`.
+This also makes the function act like a macro, so words like `return` will return from whatever function the caller is in

+## Returning from functions
+Callisto has a built in word called `return`, which will return from the function